Formatting Data in Row Zero:

 Data Tables are a convenient way to view and manage large data sets and maintain dynamic data connections in Row Zero.
 When you import data from a data connection (e.g Snowflake) or create a pivot table, the data is stored in a data table by default.
 You can also choose to import a file as a data table or use the DATATABLE function to convert cells into a data table.

 Cells within a data table are read-only and cannot be edited or deleted.
-Data tables support colum level transformations, so you can format columns in a data table (and apply formulas referencing columns in a data table) but cannot format individual cells in a data table, with one exception - cells in the data table header row can be formatted individually.
+Data tables support column level transformations, so you can format columns in a data table (and apply formulas referencing columns in a data table) but cannot format individual cells in a data table, with one exception - cells in the data table header row can be formatted individually.
 You can apply any type of formatting to columns in a data table.
 Data tables dynamically update as source data updates and all data table formatting is preserved.

 NOTE: at any time you can right-click and "Explode" the data table to normal cells where you can edit and format cells individually.
 The primary drawback of doing this is that it breaks the connection to the underlying data so the data will not update as source data changes.
 It is recommended that you right-click > copy > paste the table and explore the copied table so that your original data table remains dynamic and auto-updates.